MicrosoftDocs/fabric-docs/docs/data-factory/connector-amazon-s3-compatible-copy-activity.md

 ---
-title: Configure in a data pipeline copy activity
+title: How to configure Amazon S3 Compatible in copy activity
 description: This article explains how to copy data using Amazon S3 Compatible.
 author: jianleishen
 ms.author: jianleishen